timelessco/js-bottomsheet/README.md

 ## Features

-- Works as a modal in web and as a bottomsheet in mobile.
+- Works as a bottomsheet in mobile and as a modal or sidesheet in web.
 - Supports multiple snap points.
-- Spring animations.
+- Uses spring animations.
 - Supports stacking of bottomsheets.
 - Is scrollable at the last snappoint.
 - Supports dynamic content.
+- Sidesheets are resizable.

 ## Dependencies: